YOUR STORY BEGINS WITH A MILESTONE

 Andes Mountains

-Argentine Route
+Argentina Route

-Located in the third region of Chile -inside the city of Copiapó- and in the province of Catamarca on the Argentine side, in an area surrounded by mountains over 6000m high, Ojos del Salado stands out as the most outstanding summit with 6893 meters above sea level, an altitude that makes it worthy of several records: being the highest volcano in the world, the second highest summit in America, the highest mountain in the Chilean Andes and the second highest in the Argentine Andes after Aconcagua (6962m).
+Located in the third region of Chile -inside the city of Copiapó- and in the province of Catamarca on the Argentine side, in an area surrounded by mountains over 6000m high, Ojos del Salado stands out as the most outstanding peak with 6893 meters above sea level, an altitude that makes it worthy of several records: being the highest volcano in the world, the second highest peak in America, the highest mountain in the Chilean Andes and the second highest in the Argentine Andes after Aconcagua (6962m).

 Program